okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 #### Client secret post

-Okta uses the client secret (`client_secret_post`) method to generate a client ID and secret.
-These credentials are sent to the authorization server to obtain a token.
+The client secret method (`client_secret_post`) uses a generated client ID and secret to obtain a token from the authorization server.
 The OAuth 2.0 inline hook request includes the token as a signed JWT.
 Your external service must verify the JWT to authenticate the inline hook call.

 #### Private key

-Okta uses the private key (`private_key_jwgt`) method to generate a key, which includes a private key and a public key.
+The private key method (`private_key_jwt`) uses a generated key, which includes a private key and a public key.
 The key is sent to the authorization server to obtain a token.
 The authorization server uses the public key to verify the request and return a token.
 The OAuth 2.0 inline hook request includes the token as a signed JWT.
 Your external service must verify the JWT to authenticate the inline hook call.

 ### HTTP header